 Committees of Council

-Council's committees are focused and skills-based bodies with the necessary technical expertise to deal with matters efficiently and effectively, and promote discussion of the relevant strategic issues at Council meetings.
+Council's committees are focused and skills-based bodies with the necessary technical expertise to deal with matters efficiently and effectively, and promote discussion at Council meetings of the relevant strategic issues.

 Academic Board is the principal advisory body to UTS Council on academic matters.
 It is concerned with policy development as it relates to the university's academic programs in education, scholarship, research and community service.
 It may refer policy recommendations to Council and discuss matters referred to it by Council.

-Academic Board plays a key role in the UTS community by providing a forum for the discussion and debate of the academic directions of the university as well as the quality of its academic programs.
+Academic Board provides a forum for the discussion and debate of UTS's academic directions as well as the quality of its academic programs.
 Academic direction of Academic Board is aligned with and reflects the strategic direction of UTS.

 Committees of Academic Board

-Academic Board's committees are standing committees and boards of studies that advise the board on a variety of matters pertaining to UTS's academic programs.
+Academic Board's committees are standing committees and boards of studies that advise the board on a variety of matters relating to UTS's academic programs.

-Faculty boards are charged with advising the Academic Board, the dean and other senior staff of the faculty on matters pertaining to the faculty's educational activities.
+Faculty boards advise the Academic Board, the dean and other senior staff of the faculty on the faculty's educational activities.
 The membership composition of faculty boards may vary but all are set by Academic Board and must have a diverse membership including undergraduate and postgraduate students, academic staff and non-academic staff.

 Senior management committees

-A number of management committees report to relevant members of the UTS senior executive covering areas such as planning, equity, ethics, housing, Indigenous education and employment, sustainability and safety matters.
+A number of management committees report to relevant members of the UTS senior executive.
+They cover areas such as planning, equity, ethics, housing, Indigenous education and employment, sustainability and safety matters.